sheldonucr/EMspice/python_version/README.md

 # This is the EM solver coupled with pg solver from pg_sim

-**Step 2.
-Coupled simulation using EM slover and PG solver**

-This step we do the coupled simulation with PG_solver and EM_solver
+This part we do the coupled simulation with PG_solver and EM_solver

 Use the spice file ({spicefilename}.sp)  and the constant for simulation in the file EM_spice_constant.txt as the input for this step.
 EM_spice.py  is the EM solver and em_cmd is the binary code of PG solver.